 The historical connections between Scotland and Canada have long been celebrated.
 This conference brings together a diversity of perspectives for an evaluation of the life and legacy of Sir John A. Macdonald who was born in January 1815 in Glasgow.

 1.15pm-2.30pm – Professor Ged Martin on Macdonald, Glasgow and Canada (to be read by Professor Alan Hallsworth)

 2.30-4.00pm – Panel 1 – Macdonald as Politician, Businessman and Statesman

 Session chaired by Professor Faye Hammill, University of Strathclyde

 Randy Boswell (Carleton University) – ‘Macdonald’s Mouthpiece’ – Glasgow-born David Creighton and The Empire newspaper

-Andrew Smith (Liverpool University) and Laurence Mussio (McMaster University) Sir John A Macdonald, the Canadian Military-Commercial Complex and the Preservation of the Capitalist Peace in the Civil War era, 1861-1871
+Andrew Smith (University of Liverpool Management School)* and Laurence B. Mussio (McMaster University) – Sir John A Macdonald, the Canadian Military-Commercial Complex and the Preservation of the Capitalist Peace in the Civil War era, 1861-1871

-Ed Whitcomb (independent scholar) – Macdonald and federal-provincial relations
+Ed Whitcomb (independent scholar) – Sir John A. Macdonald: Warts and All

 4.00-4.30pm refreshments break